Sense of place

-The term sense of place has been used in many different ways.
-It is a multidimensional, complex construct used to characterize the relationship between people and spatial settings.
+The term sense of place refers to a multidimensional, complex construct used to characterize the relationship between people and spatial settings.
 It is a characteristic that some geographic places have and some do not, while to others it is a feeling or perception held by people (not by the place itself).
 It is often used in relation to those characteristics that make a place special or unique, as well as to those that foster a sense of authentic human attachment and belonging.
 Others, such as geographer Yi-Fu Tuan, have pointed to senses of place that are not "positive," such as fear.
 Some students and educators engage in "place-based education" in order to improve their "sense(s) of place," as well as to use various aspects of place as educational tools in general.
 The term is used in urban and rural studies in relation to place-making and place-attachment of communities to their environment or homeland.
 The term sense of place is used to describe how someone perceives and experiences a place or environment.
 Anthropologists Steven Feld and Keith Basso define sense of place as: 'the experiential and expressive ways places are known, imagined, yearned for, held, remembered, voiced, lived, contested and struggled over […]’.
 Many indigenous cultures are losing their sense of place because of climate change and "ancestral homeland, land rights and retention of sacred places".

 Geographic place

 Cultural geographers, anthropologists, sociologists and urban planners study why certain places hold special meaning to particular people or animals.
-Places said to have a strong "sensidentity that is deeply felt by inhabitants and visitors.
+Places said to have a strong "sense of place" have a strong identity that is deeply felt by inhabitants and visitors.
 Sense of place is a social phenomenon.
 Codes aimed at protecting, preserving and enhancing places felt to be of value include "World Heritage Site" designations, the British "Area of Outstanding Natural Beauty" controls and the American "National Historic Landmark" designation.

 Placelessness

 Places that lack a "sense of place" are sometimes referred to as "placeless" or "inauthentic".
 Edward Relph, a cultural geographer, investigates the "placelessness" of these locations.
 Anthropologist Marc Augé calls these locations "non-places".
+In Internet culture, non-places are sometimes called liminal spaces.